Glenn Close: Mental health initiatives

 Close was a founder and is chairperson of Bring Change to Mind, a US campaign to eradicate the stigma and discrimination surrounding mental illness, supporting her sister Jessie who has bipolar disorder.
 She contributed chapters to her sister's 2015 book about mental illness, Resilience: Two Sisters and a Story of Mental Illness.
 In 2010, Close announced to the public that she had her DNA sequenced in order to publicize her family's history of mental illness.
 During the month of July 2013, Close put over 380 designer items up for auction on eBay from the wardrobe of her Damages character Patty Hewes.
 All proceeds were raised to go to her charity Bring Change to Mind.
 Close had director and friend Ron Howard direct the foundation's first PSA.
 John Mayer also lent his song "Say" for the advert.

 In 2013, Close delivered an address at the White House urging passage of the Excellence in Mental-Health Act, which was written to expand treatment for the mentally ill and to provide access to mental-health services.
 The bill was signed into law by President Barack Obama in April 2014, and will provide $1.1 billion in funding to help strengthen the mental-health-care system in the US.
 She was awarded the WebMD Health Hero award in 2015 for her contributions to mental-health initiatives.
 On June 16, 2016, Close donated $75,000 to the Mental-Health Association of Central Florida in order to fund counseling and other assistance to victims of the Orlando nightclub shooting.
 She frequently promotes her charitable causes on her Instagram account.

 Acting credits and awards

 She is one of the few performers to be nominated for the Triple Crown of Acting and EGOT (Emmy, Grammy, Oscar, Tony).
 Among her numerous accolades for her acting work, Close has earned three Primetime Emmy Awards, three Golden Globe Awards, two Screen Actors Guild Awards, and three Tony Awards as well as nominations for eight Academy Awards, two BAFTA Awards, three Grammy Awards, and a Laurence Olivier Award.
+In 2026, she was announced as the recipient of an Academy Honorary Award.

 Over her distinguished career she has been recognized by the Academy of Motion Picture Arts and Sciences for the following performances: